Ghini/ghini.desktop/doc/goal.rst

-According to the Wikipedia, »A botanic(al) garden is a garden dedicated to the collection, cultivation and display of a wide range of plants labelled with their botanical names.«, and still according to the Wikipedia, »a garden is a planned space, usually outdoors, set aside for the display, cultivation, and enjoyment of plants and other forms of nature.«
+According to the Wikipedia, »A botanic(al) garden is a garden dedicated to the collection, cultivation and display of a wide range of plants labelled with their botanical names«, and still according to the Wikipedia, »a garden is a planned space, usually outdoors, set aside for the display, cultivation, and enjoyment of plants and other forms of nature.«